mimblewimble/grin/doc/intro.md

     sum(outputs) - sum(inputs) = sum(kernel_excess)

-Simplifying slightly, (again ignoring transaction fees) we can say that MimbleWimble blocks can be treated exactly as MimbleWimble transactions.
+Simplifying slightly, (again ignoring transaction fees) we can say that Mimblewimble blocks can be treated exactly as Mimblewimble transactions.

 ##### Kernel Offsets

-There is a subtle problem with MimbleWimble blocks and transactions as described above.
+There is a subtle problem with Mimblewimble blocks and transactions as described above.
 It is possible (and in some cases trivial) to reconstruct the constituent transactions in a block.
 This is clearly bad for privacy.
 This is the "subset" problem - given a set of inputs, outputs and transaction kernels a subset of these will recombine to  reconstruct a valid transaction.

 For example, given the following two transactions -